State water officials are warning that Arizona must start looking into other drinking water sources or face a crisis as soon as 25 years from now.

-A report from the Arizona Department of Water Resources predicts water shortfalls of up to 900,000 acre-feet a year by 2050 as the population grows.
-That's more than 293 billion gallons.
+The Arizona Daily Star said that a new report conducted by the Arizona Department of Water Resources predicts water shortfalls of up to 900,000 acre-feet a year by 2050 as the population grows.

-The agency advises several possible solutions, including building a water desalination plant, the Arizona Daily Star reported.
+The agency advises several possible solutions, including building a water desalination plant.

-Arizona House Speaker Andy Tobin said he hopes lawmakers will approve legislation to set up a loan program offering $30 million for water infrastructure, with an increase to $100 million over the next few years.
+Arizona House Speaker Andy Tobin said he hopes lawmakers will approve legislation to set up a loan program offering $30 million for water infrastructure and up to $100 million over the next few years.

 The report was commissioned by Gov. Jan Brewer.